-It's essential that you are interested in what you are going to study.
-You’ll also want to match your degree to your abilities to ensure you’ll succeed.
+It's essential that you are really interested in what you hope to study.
+You'll also want to match your degree to your abilities to ensure you'll succeed.

 If you're undecided, it might help you to think about the following questions:

 Remember, many of our degree programmes allow you try a range of subjects before specialising.

 Once you have decided on a subject area or areas, take the time to do some in-depth research into the degree programmes available in your area of interest.

 You should check the entry requirements - what subjects and grades you need - for the programmes you are interested in studying.